Porphyrytic/DataCleaning_Assignment/README.md

 ### Analysis.TXT - Final Output (Text File)
 * Variable (header) names are in the first row
-* A description of the Variables can be founf in the Code Book
+* A description of the Variables can be found in the Code Book
 * The output can be read using the following command run from the correct working directory:

 	Test <- read.table("Analysis.txt",header = TRUE)